nikstur/userborn/README.md

   in plaintext!) and it will only suppress a single log line.
 - Userborn can handle comments in the password database files but it will silently discard them.
+- Userborn will sort the password database files by GID/UID.
+This influences only the representation inside the text files but doesn't change the way group/user resolution works.
+- Userborn will discard entries in the shadow database that are not present in the passwd database.
+It will warn about these inconsistent entries.

 ## Comparison With Other Tools for Declarative User Management